Core Program: A Liberal Arts Foundation Grounded in Spiritual Purpose

 Liberal Arts Core Skills

 We emphasize the development of skills in keeping with New Church teachings about the importance of contributing positively to society.
 We are supported in this effort by accrediting agencies and advisory associations, such as the Association of American Colleges and Universities, that encourage institutions to make skill development and assessment a priority.
-The Middle States Commission on Higher Education emphasizes that an accredited institution’s curriculum needs to develop students’ proficiency in general education and essential skills, including “oral and written communication, scientific and quantitative reasoning, critical analysis and reasoning, technological competency, and information literacy” (Characteristics of Excellence in Higher Education: Eligibility Requirements and Standards for Accreditation (2002) Standard 12, General Education).
+The Middle States Commission on Higher Education emphasizes that an accredited institution’s curriculum needs to develop students’ proficiency in general education and essential skills, including “oral and written communication, scientific and quantitative reasoning, critical analysis and reasoning, technological competency, and information literacy.
+Consistent with mission, the general education program also includes the study of values, ethics, and diverse perspectives”.
+Furthermore, this education program should offer “sufficient scope to draw students into new areas of intellectual experience, expanding their cultural and global awareness and cultural sensitivity, and preparing them to make well-reasoned judgments outside as well as within their academic field” (Standards for Accreditation and Requirements of Affiliation (14th edition), Standard V Criterion 5).

 Our Core Program can serve by: